Reserve Your Spot - Urgent Care

 Centers of Excellence

 Find a Service Location

 Is weight loss surgery for you?
 Get your questions answered during a free information session.

 On the Day of the Surgery

-After Surgery Your child will stay in the hospital for four to five days following surgery.
+After Surgery Your child will stay in the hospital for two to three days following surgery.
 During the hospital stay, he/she will:

 Recovery: What to Expect in the Next Few Weeks

 Question & Answer